Wukesong Arena: History

 The stadium was constructed by "Beijing Wukesong Cultural & Sports Co.
 Ltd." whose five shareholders are Zhongguancun CENCONS Group, Haidian State-owned Assets Investment Co.
 Ltd, Beijing Urban Construction Group Co.
 Ltd, Beijing Urban Construction Co.
 Ltd and the Tianhong Group.
 After the Olympic Games, the center became an important part of Beijing's Olympic Games heritage, allowing citizens to enjoy cultural, sports, leisure, recreational, and commercial activities.
 It was a large-scale comprehensive project, rare in Beijing in integrating cultural, sporting, and commercial purposes with large-scale gardens and green spaces.

 On 6 January 2011 MasterCard Worldwide, the rival of Olympic sponsor Visa, announced the acquisition of the naming rights to the center.
 It was renamed MasterCard Center effective from 21 January 2011.
 Nearly five years later, on 16 December 2015, LeTV Sports announced that it has obtained naming rights for the arena.
 It was officially renamed as LeSports Center on 1 January 2016.
 Beyond that, LeSports promised to provide a package of intellectual services inside and outside the arena.
 After the closing of LeTV Sports, the arena was briefly named Huaxi Live.
-Since September 2017, the Cadillac division of General Motors has owned naming rights for the arena.
+From September 2017 until 2023, the Cadillac division of General Motors has owned naming rights for the arena.

 On 14 December 2015 the Kontinental Hockey League (KHL) announced that its Beijing expansion team would play in the arena.
 On 5 September 2016, Kunlun Red Star defenseman Anssi Salmela scored the first goal in the arena's first hockey game and the first home goal for Kunlun in KHL.
 Red Star won the game 6–3.